netsec-ethz/rains/DESIGN-NOTES.md

 ##Conclusion

-I prefer the first proposal as sections are independent of each other and it leverages this property.
+The first proposal with the second pending query design proposal was chosen as sections are independent of each other and it leverages this property.
 Goroutines do not have to communicate with each other and it is easier to add server specific configurations because of that.
 The coalescing of information is in the pending query cache by section instead of in the server's engine by message.
 In both approaches it is not necessary to cache an answer to be able to respond to pending queries.

 # Signatures